soonann/travel-app-backend/README.md

 ## Installation

-Take note that this is an installation of the local version of the project, where the database resides locally in the machine as a docker container.
+Take note that the <a href="https://github.com/soonann/travel-app-backend">main</a> branch is an installation of the local version of the project, where the database resides locally in your development environment as a docker container.

 Furthermore, the main branch does not have the AWS Cognito API implemented, this is to facilitate faster testing of the endpoints locally.